reednel/Blog/2021-04-04-Language-and-Meaning/index.md

 For example, “Venus” and “the second planet from the sun” are two different senses which share a referent.

 Intuitively, the referent seems like the important part of the sense/referent pair, i.e. the one with all the meaning.
 If that is true, then “Venus” and “the second planet from the sun” have the same meaning.
-And if two statements have the same meaning, it seems like they should be completely interchangable in a sentence.
+And if two statements have the same meaning, it seems like they should be completely interchangeable in a sentence.
 Now consider this: does “Venus is Venus” have the same meaning as “Venus is the second planet from the sun”?
 Certainly not!
 The former is a tautology, but the latter tells you something about Venus that you might not have known.
 In this case we have two senses for the same referent, but these senses aren't merely pointers, they seem to (have the potential to) mean more than just the thing they concretely refer to.

 Question: what is the meaning of “the King of France is bald”?
 Frege would say that because there is no real world present king of France, the sentence has no truth value.
 Likewise, he will say "Harry Potter is a Wizard” is not truth-apt because as far as the real world is concerned, there is no Harry Potter who could be a wizard.